thoriso-watson/SnakeProject/labs/2-cross-check/README.md

    2. It will semantically equivalant runs that have superficial differences.
-For example, consider code where one implementation first sets sets GPIO pin 19 to an output pin, and then pin 20 while another does the reverse.
+For example, consider code where one implementation first sets GPIO pin 19 to an output pin, and then pin 20 while another does the reverse.
 Intuitively these are the same, since it does not matter which order you set these pins, but since these reads and writes will be in different orders we will reject these.